Double-spending

-Double-spending is a fundamental flaw in a digital cash protocol in which the same single digital token can be spent more than once.
-Due to the nature of information space, in comparison to physical space (as in: valuable physical resources), a digital token (like a file) is inherently almost infinitely duplicable or falsifiable, leading to ownership of said token itself being undefinable unless declared so by a chosen authority.
+Double-spending is the unauthorized production and spending of money, either digital or conventional.
+It represents a monetary design problem: a good money is verifiably scarce, and where a unit of value can be spent more than once, the monetary property of scarcity is challenged.
 As with counterfeit money, such double-spending leads to inflation by creating a new amount of copied currency that did not previously exist.
 Like all increasingly abundant resources, this devalues the currency relative to other monetary units or goods and diminishes user trust as well as the circulation and retention of the currency.

 Fundamental cryptographic techniques to prevent double-spending, while preserving anonymity in a transaction, are the introduction of an authority (and hence centralization) for blind signatures and, particularly in offline systems, secret splitting.

-Centralized currencies
+Centralized digital currencies

 Prevention of double-spending is usually implemented using an online central trusted third party that can verify whether a token has been spent.
 This normally represents a single point of failure from both availability and trust viewpoints.